HimeshVijay/HimeshVijay/README.md

 Robotics | Computer Vision | SLAM | Navigation
 ----------------------------------------------

-I am a masters in Robotics student at Purdue University

 * 🌍  I'm based in Delhi NCR
 * ✉️  You can contact me at [himeshvijay89@gmail.com](mailto:himeshvijay89@gmail.com)
 * 🧠  I'm learning VLA